Q My program never starts and supervisor doesn't indicate any error?

 This may be due to your process' dependence on environment variable

 settings.
-See :ref:subprocess_environment
+See :ref:subprocess_environment.

 Q How can I make Supervisor restart a process that's using "too much" memory automatically?